AlexWako/Data-Analyst-Portfolio/README.md

 ## About

-Hi, I am Alessandro Wako or Alex Wako, and this repository is a means to showcase and share some of my skills as a Data Analyst.
-I recently graduated with a B.S. in statistics and data science from the University of California, Santa Barbara, and I also have around a year of experience as a data analyst.
+Hi, I am Alessandro Wako or Alex Wako, and this repository is a means to showcase and share some of my skills in data.
+I recently graduated with a B.S. in statistics and data science from the University of California, Santa Barbara, and I also have around a year of experience as a e-commerce analyst.
 I have a passion for discovering meaningful insight using data, and I am eager to bring my skills to the field.

 ## Projects